briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

 procedures for filing a revised plan.

-4. _(d)_ Soil disturbing activities shall not begin and zoning permits shall not be issued without an approved SWP3 or Abbreviated SWP3 and installation of erosion and sediment controls.
+4. _(d)_ Soil disturbing activities shall not begin and zoning permits shall not be issued without an approved <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> or Abbreviated <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> and installation of erosion and sediment controls.

-5. _(e)_ SWP3 for individual sublots in a subdivision will not be approved unless the larger common plan of development or sale containing the sublot is in compliance with this regulation.
+5. _(e)_ <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr> for
+individual sublots in a subdivision will not be approved unless the larger common plan of development or sale containing the sublot is in compliance with this regulation.

 6. _(f)_ The developer, engineer and contractor, and other principal parties, shall meet with the Village Engineer for a Pre-Construction Meeting no less than